Myriopteris rufa: Description

 On fertile fronds, the edge of the leaf curls over somewhat to protect the sori on the underside, but the leaf tissue is not differentiated into false indusia or only slightly so.
 When distinct, the false indusia are somewhat different in appearance and texture of the leaf tissue, and are 0.05 to 0.25 mm wide.
 Beneath them, the sori are more or less continuous around the margin of the bead-like leaf segments.
 Each sporangium in a sorus carries 32 brown spores.
 The triploid sporophyte has a chromosome number of 90.
 Reproduction is apogamous: triploid spores are formed by mitosis, rather than meiosis, and grow into gametophytes, which sprout a genetically identical sporophyte without fertilization.

 Specimens intermediate between M. rufa and M. windhamii (Cheilanthes villosa) are known from Texas and New Mexico and may be hybrids.
 However, both taxa are apogamous in North America, so recent sexual hybridization is unlikely.
 The most similar species to M. rufa, which overlaps it in much of its range, is M. tomentosa, from which M. rufa may consistently be distinguished by the presence of distinctly lanceolate, rather than hair-like, scales beneath the rachis, as described above.
 Material placed in C. castanea (with a relatively hairless upper surface) has been confused with M. gracillima, but the latter is smaller and has narrower scales underneath with long cilia.

 Taxonomy

-The common name "Eaton's lip fern" refers to the pteridologist Daniel Cady Eaton, for whom Cheilanthes eatonii was named, while "lip fern" comes from the position of the sporangia at the edge or lip of the leaf, typical of the species formerly lumped into Cheilanthes.